f3fe-hash/HOS-Alpha/README.md

 **Version**: Alpha 0.0.1
 **Author**: Brian Riff
-**Release Date**: April 10, 2025
+**Release Date**: April 12, 2025

 ---

-HOS is a lightweight Linux-based operating system framework for low-level networking tools, systems experimentation, and custom development environments.
+HOS is a lightweight Linux-based operating system framework built in C.
+It is made for low-level networking tools, systems experimentation, and custom development environments.
 Currently in early alpha, HOS is modular and built for extensibility.

 ---